MicrosoftDocs/query-docs/query-languages/m/standard-date-and-time-format-strings.md

 ### The short time ("t") format specifier

-The "t" standard format specifier represents a custom date and time format string that is defined by the current <xref:System.Globalization.DateTimeFormatInfo.ShortTimePattern%2A?displayProperty=nameWithType> property.
+The "t" standard format specifier represents a custom date and time format string that is defined by the specified culture.
 For example, the custom format string for the invariant culture is "HH:mm".

 <!-- Not relevant for Power Query M
 The result string is affected by the formatting information of a specific <xref:System.Globalization.DateTimeFormatInfo> object.
 The following table lists the <xref:System.Globalization.DateTimeFormatInfo> object properties that may control the formatting of the returned string.
 The custom format specifier that is returned by the <xref:System.Globalization.DateTimeFormatInfo.ShortTimePattern%2A?displayProperty=nameWithType> property of some cultures may not make use of all properties.